Rhoana/windowed-membranes/README.md

 3. Run default configuration: `python runner.py`
 4. Plot latest run: `python plot.py`

-### Config file
-There are two main config files:
-* Global settings are defined in `data/global.yaml`
-* Custom settings are defined in a separate config-file.

-By default, the custom config-file is defined as `data/default.yaml`.
-You can define your own custom config-file `data/custom_config.yaml` and run it: `python runner.py custom_config.yaml`.
-Note that settings defined in the custom config-file will overide the settings in the global config-file.

 ### Documentation

 Further documentation can be found [here](https://github.com/Rhoana/windowed-prediction/wiki) (under progress).